marty-qut/IAB207-Group-35/README.md

 # 21/10
 # Everything is in place for a basic working website once the sql file is created (hopefully it just works) - Toby

+# 22/10
+# Database is initialised and all basic routings and login systems work.
+Search functions work.
+Item creation and page generation works.
+Landing page should automatically update as you add more listings.
+Quite a few HTML inconsistencies and weirdness but that's not too pressing right now. - Toby

 # TO-DO:
 # Defined models.py tables to actually create a database which is needed to store data and display it so we can then make the creation.html page properly as well as login and logout requirements.
 # Custom item page that doesn't hard-code it's content.